sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/04-prepare-volumes.md

 ## Keyfile for initramfs
-[With a keyfile embedded in the initramfs](https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption#With_a_keyfile_embedded_in_the_initramfs "With a keyfile embedded in the initramfs") we don't have to unlock the `/boot` partition twice.
+[With a keyfile embedded in the initramfs](https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption#With_a_keyfile_embedded_in_the_initramfs "With a keyfile embedded in the initramfs") you don't have to unlock the `/boot` partition twice.
 The `/boot` partition will be mounted if the system starts, so updates can be performed.

-Create a randomized generated key file with the following lines and add this keyfile to the 3rd LUKS partition (replace `[device 3rd partition]` with e.g. `nvme0n1p3`).
+Create a randomized generated key file with the following lines and add this keyfile to the 3rd LUKS partition (replace `[device 3rd partition]` with the 3rd partition of your device e.g. `nvme0n1p3`).
+The keyfile is copied in the root folder of the new Arch linux environment.

 ```
 dd bs=512 count=4 if=/dev/urandom of=/mnt/crypto_keyfile.bin